Once upon a time, copywriters tapped away at typewriters and breaking news came in on teletype machines that went clackity-clack.

 We’ve come a long way since then.
 Today, copywriters have Google Drive file sharing and real-time editing.
 Marketers have an entire suite of automated marketing technology.
 And journalists can instantly share whatever they’re reporting on via real-time streaming and social media.

 The explosion of content-related technology in the 21st century has made it easier than ever before to gather, report, distribute and share news and content.
 Yet one part of the modern workflow, transcription, remains largely unchanged.

 Why is transcription so outdated?

 It seems odd that one of the most mundane tasks in the newsroom production process, getting interviews on paper, should still be so unwieldy.
 But when you think about every step of the traditional transcription process, it kind of made sense:

 Step 1: You would record an interview with someone who has important things to say, things that your audience really needs to hear.

-Step 2: You’d playback the recording _over and over again: PLAY.
+Step 2: You’d playback the recording over and over again: PLAY.
 STOP.
 TYPE.
 REWIND.
 PLAY.
 STOP.
 TYPE.
-REPEAT… As this was happening you would write out the transcript or in years past you would use a typewriter, if you’re into that sort of thing.
+REPEAT.
+As this was happening you'd write out the transcript or, in years past, you would use a typewriter (if you’re into that sort of thing).